Many qualified taxpayers overlook the Earned Income Tax Credit (EITC), potentially missing out on thousands of dollars at tax time.

 - Louis Barajas, financial planner and author, Santa Fe Springs, California

 The general eligibility rule for the EITC is fairly straightforward.
 Taxpayers must file as individuals or married filing jointly.
 If married, you, your spouse and your qualifying children must have valid Social Security numbers.
 You must also be 25 or older but younger than 65.
-For the 2012 tax year, the maximum credit was $5,891.
-According to the Internal Revenue Service, the average amount credited in 2010 was $2,100.
+For the 2016 tax year, the maximum credit is $6,269.
+According to the Internal Revenue Service, the average amount credited in 2016 was $2,455.

 Louis Barajas, a financial planner based in Santa Fe Springs, California, strongly touts the benefit of the Earned Income Credit to qualifying taxpayers, emphasizing that a credit, unlike a deduction, is "like additional income."